fabien/backbone-brace/README.md

     person.getSelected();
     person.triggerSelect();

-Additionally, Brace composes the initialize() methods on all objects, and defaults and validate() on models.
+Additionally, Brace composes
+- initialize() on all objects, and
+- defaults and validate() on models

 All other name clashes between mixins fail violently and forcefully *at class declaration time* (not at instance construction time).